Make your move to Mainroad — Hiring Now!

 Who ensures the work is being done properly?

-Mainroad has a vigorous quality assurance program in place, which tracks our own performance.
-Should areas of concern be detected, measures are put in place to deal with the shortcoming and processes are modified to prevent recurrence.
-Mainroad is an ISO compliant company and its quality programs are built on those models.
+Mainroad has a rigorous quality assurance program that tracks our performance.
+If areas of concern are detected, measures are implemented to address the shortcomings, and processes are modified to prevent recurrence.
+Mainroad is an ISO-compliant company, and its quality programs are built on those models.

-The Ministry of Transportation and Infrastructure has an ongoing inspection process that involves a high-level overview using resources from areas across the Province, as well as numerous detailed inspections that drill into the inside workings of Mainroad’s maintenance practices.
-Mainroad has a very good performance rating, as measured against our contractual commitments.
+The Ministry of Transportation and Infrastructure conducts ongoing inspections, which include a high-level overview using resources from across the Province, as well as numerous detailed in-field inspections.

 Where can I direct concerns about road conditions to Mainroad Fraser Maintenance?